davidh6164/davidh6164.github.io/_posts/2018-02-02-custom-counters.md

 ****

 ## Examples
 You can find all of my customized counter examples in my [Codepen profile](https://s.codepen.io/davidh6164/debug/RxVrKR/LDkmdVQKgZWA).
+The example below reveals how simple it is to add a little CSS styling to the list-items ::before pseudo-element to make the counter unique.
+In this example I show how easy it is to create your own customized counter by using some color and manipulating the border-radius.

 ![Custom List 1]({{"../assets/custom-counter-1.PNG" | relative_url}}){:class="post-md-2"}